 Osthole - also spelled osthol - is a type of coumarin.
 It is found in cnidium monnieri and several other plants.
 Osthol may increase androgen, gonadotropin and nitric oxide synthase (NOS) activity.
 One mouse study indicates osthol had androgen like effect and gonadotropin like effect.
 Little research has been done with osthole, however it appears that this substance may have a role to play in liver health, brain function, and vasodilation.

-Plants that contain osthole
+Plants, herbs that contain osthole

 A number of herbs contain it, including cnidium and angelica pubescens root.